loredanacirstea/articles/articles/The_Global_App.md

 What we get is a **global**, **deterministic** app, which always has the same properties if the same data types are used.
 For anyone. **What I have access to see is what you have access to see.**

-A Global App is **built on-demand, based on the data that you, the user, is working on**.
-The system sees the types and knows what functions, modules and dependencies it needs, in order to create the virtual world of possible use cases.
-And it retrieves these functions, modules, and dependencies from the global storage.
-Be them WASM modules, blockchain smart contracts or other types of runtime and data.
+A Global App is **built on-demand, based on the data that you, the user, are working on**.
+The system sees the types and knows what functions, modules and dependencies they need, in order to create the virtual world of possible use cases.
+It retrieves these functions, modules, and dependencies from the global storage, be they WebAssembly modules, blockchain smart contracts or other types of code and data.

 For every purpose, **a Global App is one for all**.
-Every human has access to the exact type of instance — not a Singleton, but the exact same runtime.
+Given the same data context, every user has access to the exact type of instance - not a Singleton, but the exact same runtime.
-And there can be an exponentially increasing number of Global Apps.
-Because they are not put together manually.
-They are created on-the-fly when you want to use them.
+And there can be an exponentially increasing number of Global Apps, because they are created on-demand, based on the given data types.

-Think of it like going to a bike shop that has access to any type of bike part ever used and telling the shop assistant exactly what type of terrain you want to ride on, how long is the ride, how long you want your bike to last and your body measurements.
+Think of it as going to a bike shop that has access to any type of bike part ever made.
+You tell the shop assistant what type of terrain you ride on, how long you ride, how long you want your bike to last and your body measurements.
 The assistant will present you with a list of general options/categories of bikes that might fit.
 You choose.
 The assistant builds the bike on the spot based on what individual parts fit the requirements.
 The behavior is deterministic: if you have a twin who will ride along your side and has your exact body measurements, that twin will get an exact replica of your bike.

 A Global App is enriched when developers add more functionality for one or more of the data types used by it — **one change is spread across the network** and every user benefits. **Developers working on a single function would effectively contribute to any Global App that ends up using that function.**